opc-proxy/docs/source/index.rst

 the `lite-DB <https://www.litedb.org/>`_, the `Confluent-platform <https://www.confluent.io/>`_, the `gRPC framework <https://grpc.io/>`_, whitout which it would have been impossible to reach this result.

+Jump to Concept
+""""""""""""""""

+- The OPC-Proxy core functionality :ref:`Introduction`
+- Description of supported :ref:`Connectors`
+- How to :ref:`Write Your Own Connector<Extend Connectors>`

 .. toctree::
     :hidden:
     :caption: Concepts